-- 8.1.1 The Board shall ensure the effective provision of an independent internal audit function as a key source of its internal assurance arrangements, in accordance with the Public Sector Internal Audit Standards (PSIAS) and any other requirements determined by the Welsh Ministers. - 8.1.2 The Board shall set out the relationship between the Head of Internal Audit (HIA), the Audit and Assurance Committee (or equivalent) and the Board.
+- 9.1.1 The Board shall ensure the effective provision of an independent internal audit function as a key source of its internal assurance arrangements, in accordance with NHS Wales Internal Audit Standards and any other requirements determined by the Welsh Ministers. - 9.1.2 The Board shall set out the relationship between the Head of Internal Audit (HIA), the Audit and Assurance Committee (or equivalent) and the Board.
 It shall: - Approve the Internal Audit Charter (incorporating the definition of internal audit) and adopt the Internal Auditing Standards (incorporating the code of ethics); - Ensure the HIA communicates and interacts directly with the Board, facilitating direct and unrestricted access; - Require Internal Audit to confirm its independence annually; and - Ensure that the Head of Internal Audit reports periodically to the Board on its activities, including its purpose, authority, responsibility and performance.
 Such reporting will include governance issues and significant risk exposures.

-8.2 Reviewing the performance of the Board, its Committees and Advisory Groups
+9.2 Reviewing the performance of the Board, its Committees and Advisory Groups

-- 8.2.1 The Board shall introduce a process of regular and rigorous self-assessment and evaluation of its own operations and performance and that of its Committees and if established, Advisory Groups.
-Where appropriate, the Board may determine that such evaluation may be independently facilitated. - 8.2.2 Each Committee and, where appropriate, Advisory Group must also submit an annual report to the Board through the Chair within 6 weeks of the end of the reporting year setting out its activities during the year and including the review of its performance and that of any sub-Committees it has established. - 8.2.3 The Board shall use the information from this evaluation activity to inform: - The ongoing development of its governance arrangements, including its structures and processes; - Its Board Development Programme, as part of an overall Organisation Development framework; and - The Board's report of its alignment with the Assembly Government's Citizen Centred Governance Principles.
+- 9.2.1 The Board shall introduce a process of regular and rigorous self-assessment and evaluation of its own operations and performance and that of its Committees and if established, Advisory Groups.
+Where appropriate, the Board may determine that such evaluation may be independently facilitated. - 9.2.2 Each Committee and, where appropriate, Advisory Group must also submit an annual report to the Board through the Chair within 6 weeks of the end of the reporting year setting out its activities during the year and including the review of its performance and that of any sub-Committees it has established. - 9.2.3 The Board shall use the information from this evaluation activity to inform: - The ongoing development of its governance arrangements, including its structures and processes; - Its Board Development Programme, as part of an overall Organisation Development framework; and - The Board's report of its alignment with the Welsh Government's Citizen Centred Governance Principles.

-8.3 External Assurance
+9.3 External Assurance

-- 8.3.1 The Board shall ensure it develops effective working arrangements and relationships with those bodies that have a role in providing independent, external assurance to the public and others on HEIW's operations, e.g., the Auditor General for Wales. - 8.3.2 The Board may be assured, from the work carried out by external audit and others, on the adequacy of its own assurance framework, but that external assurance activity shall not form part of, or replace its own internal assurance arrangements, except in relation to any additional work that the Board itself may commission specifically for that purpose. - 8.3.3 The Board shall keep under review and ensure that, where appropriate, HEIW implements any recommendations relevant to its business made by the National Assembly for Wales's Public Accounts Committee and other appropriate bodies. - 8.3.4 HEIW shall provide the Auditor General for Wales with any assistance, information and explanation which the Auditor General thinks necessary for the discharge of their statutory powers and responsibilities.
+- 9.3.1 The Board shall ensure it develops effective working arrangements and relationships with those bodies that have a role in providing independent, external assurance to the public and others on HEIW's operations, e.g., the Auditor General for Wales. - 9.3.2 The Board may be assured, from the work carried out by external audit and others, on the adequacy of its own assurance framework, but that external assurance activity shall not form part of, or replace its own internal assurance arrangements, except in relation to any additional work that the Board itself may commission specifically for that purpose. - 9.3.3 The Board shall keep under review and ensure that, where appropriate, HEIW implements any recommendations relevant to its business made by the Welsh Government's Audit Committee, the Senedd Cymru/Welsh Parliament's Public Accounts Committee and other appropriate bodies. - 9.3.4 HEIW shall provide the Auditor General for Wales with any assistance, information and explanation which the Auditor General thinks necessary for the discharge of their statutory powers and responsibilities.

-9. DEMONSTRATING ACCOUNTABILITY
+10. DEMONSTRATING ACCOUNTABILITY